CALENDAR OF EVENTS

-Your search for winter fiesta returned 2 categories and 8 links
+Your search for winter fiesta returned 1 category and 10 links

 Visiting Santa Fe > Accommodations > Hotels and Motels

 La Fonda on the Plaza has been a distinctive 4 Diamond luxury Santa Fe destination for 90 years.
 Having recently completed an extensive room renovation in fall 2013, the hotel offers 180 unique guestrooms, including 15 exclusive, luxury-level rooms and suites built around a rooftop terrace.

 Each sumptuously appointed room or suite features a unique headboard, hand painted by a local artist, handcrafted furnishings, and original artwork.
 Many of our accommodations overlook the St. Francis Cathedral Basilica or Loretto Chapel.
 Upgrades such as spacious sitting areas, cozy fireplaces, separate living and sleeping areas, and balconies are available throughout the hotel.

 We offer every indulgence you desire for a truly unforgettable stay.

 Amenities: Cocktail Lounge, Entertainment, Fireplaces, Fitness, Hot Tub or Sauna, Kitchenettes, Meeting Facilities, Outdoor Dining, Pets, Pool, Restaurant, Spa.

 Conveniently located less than 4 miles from downtown, The Santa Fe Suites offers comfortable suites featuring kitchenettes, free WiFi, walking distance to restaurants and market, complementary continental breakfast, some pet friendly rooms and a professional staff with exceptional service.

 We can also accommodate long term stays as well as short term.
 Amenities: Kitchenettes, Pets.